ara-framework/website/website/blog/2019-08-28-universal-rendering-in-laravel.md

 ### Nova Proxy

-Nova proxy is a service to implement Unversal Rendering with any view library (React, Vue.js, etc) on any web platform (Laravel, Flask, etc).
-For example, in this demo we'll render a view using Vue.js into a web application built with Laravel.
+Nova proxy is a service to implement Universal Rendering with any view library (React, Vue.js, etc) on any web platform (Laravel, Flask, etc).
+For example, in this demo, we'll render a view using Vue.js into a web application built with Laravel.

 How it works: